mikol/noop/README.md

 # noop
 Do nothing.
-Compatible with AMD or CJS.
+Compatible with AMD and CJS.